nyaosorg/nyagos/Doc/nyagos_en.md

 It changes the environment variable.

-### `status,error = nyagos.exec("COMMAND")`
+### `errorlevel,errormessage = nyagos.exec("COMMAND")`

 It executes "COMMAND" as shell command.
-If "COMMAND" succeeds, status is true.
+It returns the integer-value for %ERRORLEVEL% and the error-message.
-Otherwise status is false and error is error-message.
+With no error, they are 0 and nil.

 ### `STATUS,ERROR = nyagos.rawexec('COMMAND-NAME','ARG-1','ARG-2'...)`